dualon/senk_poly_tools/README.md

-SenkPolyTools v0.1 Alpha
+SenkPolyTools v0.2 Alpha
 =============

-SenkPolyTools is an EDF(+) parser and analyzer for the SE Neurology Clinic.
+SenkPolyTools is an EDF(+) parser and analyzer written in Python 3 for the SE Neurology Clinic.
 It is in early experimental phase.

 Requirements
 ------------